 Example cadence: Week 0, ICP + asset mapping.
 Week 1–2, pilot LinkedIn + SEM.
 Week 3–8, ramp content and partner pilots.
 Week 8+, scale SEO and channel mixes demonstrating clear pipeline influence.

 Manufacturing buying cycles reward evidence and repeat touches.
-Designing offers for each stage and instrumenting attribution up front means optimizing for deals, not vanity metrics.
+Designing offers for each stage and instrumenting attribution up front means optimizing for deals, not vanity metrics, particularly in the B2B SaaS and fintech sectors.

 Conclusion